tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9 task 9 a script that duplicates the last line of the file iacta 10 task 10 a script that deletes all the regular files (not directories) with a 'js extension 11 task 11 a script that counts the number of directires an sub-directoires in the current directories
+9 task 9 a script that duplicates the last line of the file iacta 10 task 10 a script that deletes all the regular files (not directories) with a 'js extension 11 task 11 a script that counts the number of directires an sub-directoires in the current directories 12 task a script that displays the 10 newest files in the current directory